 dev branch, not from

-master (rebasing becomes easier then).
+main (rebasing becomes easier then).

 git clone https://github.com/helfertool/helfertool.git cd helfertool git checkout dev